theflyingcoder/jnmap/README.md

 Limitation
 --------------------------------------
 - UI only displays port and service information.
-- More information can be harvested from nmap output if needed.
+- More information can be harvested from nmap output if needed (example: extraport)

 Depedencies
 --------------------------------------